Silver framework

 Providing learners with access to a school or public library – this could take the form of class / group book boxes or a 'personal shopping experience' using library catalogues

-Involving learners in the selection of books and other reading materials
+Involving learners in the auditing and selection of books and other reading materials

-Regularly updating books and other reading materials to ensure they are contemporary, diverse and relevant to the needs, interests and experiences of learners
+Regularly updating reading materials to ensure they are contemporary, diverse and relevant to the needs, interests, languages, cultural identity and experiences of learners

-- Providing all learners with the opportunity to join the local public library for access to books, ebooks and audiobooks
+- Providing all learners with the opportunity to join the local public library for access to books, other reading materials, eBooks and audiobooks

 2.2 Curriculum